YoavLevi/IAT-Tracer/README.md

 # Installation

+The plugin is intended to be used after the [installation of Tiny-Tracer](https://github.com/hasherezade/tiny_tracer/wiki/Installation).
 ```bat
 git clone https://github.com/YoavLevi/IAT-Tracer.git
 cd IAT-Tracer\
 pip install -r requirements.txt
 python .\IAT-Tracer.py
 ```
+## Compatibility

+Python 3

 # How It Works

-The plugin first parses the PE header using the "pefile" python module and then resolves each import (upon selection) and its parameters to the ["params.txt"](https://github.com/hasherezade/tiny_tracer/blob/master/install32_64/params.txt) file required by Tiny-Tracer.
+The plugin parses the PE header and then resolves each import (upon selection) and its parameters to the ["params.txt"](https://github.com/hasherezade/tiny_tracer/blob/master/install32_64/params.txt) file required by Tiny-Tracer.
 The plugin contains an offline dictionary ([apidb.json](https://github.com/YoavLevi/IAT-Tracer/blob/main/assets/apidb.json)) of all documented Windows API functions.
 The plugin was tested successfully against many executables.
 Upon a PE file with imports which are not part of the Windows API headers, the plugin would alert the user that some functions couldn't be resolved.
 The offline database was created automatically using a different python script (which is not included in this directory but can be published upon requests) which is a scrapper of Windows API headers files.
 Hence, there could be some bugs or inconsistencies.
 Once encountered a bug, you are kindly requested to report it to the issues tab of this repository.